 Since July 2018, elevated numbers of harbor seal and gray seal mortalities have occurred across Maine, New Hampshire and Massachusetts.
 This event has been declared a UME.
 Additionally, stranded seals have shown clinical signs as far south as Virginia, although not in elevated numbers, therefore the UME investigation now encompasses all seal strandings from Maine to Virginia.
 Ice seals (harp and hooded seals) have also started stranding with clinical signs, again not in elevated numbers, and those two seal species have also been added to the UME investigation.
 A total of 3,152 reported strandings (of all species) had occurred from July 1, 2018, through March 13, 2020.
 Full or partial necropsy examinations have been conducted on some of the seals and samples have been collected for testing.
 Based on tests conducted thus far, the main pathogen found in the seals is phocine distemper virus.
 NMFS is performing additional testing to identify any other factors that may be involved in this UME.
-Information on this UME is available online at: www.fisheries.noaa.gov/new-england2020-pinniped-unusual-mortality-eventalong.
+Closure of this UME is pending.
+Information on this UME is available online at: www.fisheries.noaa.gov/new-englandmid-atlantic/marine-life-distress/2018-2020-pinniped-unusual-mortality-eventalong.